Many fuel-injected bikes come without a kickstart (more about that later). If your battery dies on a long ride, you could be stranded.

-Though it’s small, it’s perfectly suited for cars up to 4 L and will jump-start any motorcycle around.
-The marketing for this one mentions up to 20 starts off a single charge.
+Though small, it’s ideally suited for cars up to 4 L and will jump-start any motorcycle.
+The marketing for this one mentions up to 20 starts from a single charge.

 Even if that’s a slight exaggeration, there’s still a lot of charge in this unit.

-USB in and out ports are located on the side and a micro USB cable is included and four LEDs give battery readout in 25% increments.
+USB in and out ports are located on the side, a micro USB cable is included, and four LEDs give battery readout in 25% increments.

-Everything here is miniaturized and this feels almost like motorcycle-specific equipment.
-The needle nose connectors are particularly suited to attacking to a motorcycle battery and an LED torch is included for emergencies.
+Everything here is miniaturised, and this feels almost like motorcycle-specific equipment.
+The needle nose connectors are particularly suited to attaching to a motorcycle battery, and an LED torch is included for emergencies.